Indian Airlines Flight 814: Domestic reaction

 The relatives of the passengers aboard the flight raised public protests and tried to enter government briefings and meetings forcefully to get information on the status of the passengers and demanded that the government adhere to the requests of the hijackers to ensure the safe release of the passengers.
 In response, the government shared a message from the Kandahar ATC which stated that the plane was being regularly cleaned, and that the passengers were being provided with food, water and entertainment.
 However, this was later contradicted by the released passengers.

 The incident was seen by the Indian media as a failure of the Indian government and intelligence.
 Media reports also criticised the government officials for not informing the Indian prime minister about the incident for more than an hour after the hijacking had begun.
-In a report to the Indian Parliament on 1 March 2000, the external affairs minister Jaswant Singh stated that the government was not initially aware that the aircraft would land at Amritsar and there was limited information about the number of perpetrators and the nature of weapons.
+In a report to the Parliament of India on 1 March 2000, the external affairs minister Jaswant Singh stated that the government was not initially aware that the aircraft would land at Amritsar and there was limited information about the number of perpetrators and the nature of weapons.
 He further stated that any action would have contributed to undue risk as the information from the flight crew indicated that attackers had already killed passengers and the Indian authorities made all efforts to stop the aircraft from taking off from Amritsar.
 Singh received criticism from the media for praising the Taliban for their co-operation after the hostages had been returned.

 According to a report in Firstpost, then RAW chief Dulat had revealed that Shashi Bhushan Singh Tomar, a RAW officer, was aboard the plane during the hijacking.
 It further opined that a proposal to send the NSG was apparently sabotaged by then secretary to the Indian prime minister N. K. Singh, whose sister was married to Tomar.
 According to former RAW officer R. K. Yadav, Tomar was alerted by a RAW operative in Kathmandu of plans by Pakistan-based terrorists to hijack an Indian plane.
 However, Tomar rebuked him and told him not to spread rumors.
 The report further stated that somehow Tomar ended up on the same plane which was hijacked and became the cause of failure of the operation.